umutberkbilgic/Laughter-Generator/README.md

 # laughter
-Laughter generator for your laughter needs
+Laughter generator for your laughter needs!
+Input 0 to generate Russian scammer lines to scam your loved ones!